mgingras/synonymizer/README.md

 ###To-Do:

-- [x] Find Thesaurus API -> Use Mirriam Webster API to retrieve synonyms
+-[x] Find Thesaurus API
-- [x] Get rid of form elements -> clickless application
-- [x] Modify current text box area so that it takes 50% of area instead of max 600, add <p></p> tag to fill on right hand side
-- [x] Use JQuery to register event listener for changes in text area
+-[x] Set up HTML UI, with text box on left, button in middle, output on right -[x] Use JQuery to register event listeners
-- [x] Use JQuery to modify paragraph on right hand side so that it mirrors text in box
-- [X] Basic request for synonyms - first word entered is synonymized
+-[x] Use JQuery to modify paragraph on right hand side so that it mirrors text in box -[x] Basic request for synonyms
-- [ ] Implement smarter synonym logic
+-[x] Pass data from web application to server and get response back -[x] Modify the output field on the right with synonymized data -[ ] Implement natural language recognition and replace words with valid synonymz (verb, noun, adjective) (currently just replace with whichever has data(stupid))

 * Check out: https://github.com/mikeal/request for simple requests...